 CAN I USE A DIFFERENT NUT BUTTER?

 I have tried these cookies with sunflower butter, and they flattened out into one oily, horrid mess.
-I plan to tweak them for a nut free variety, so watch this space.
-As for peanut butter, see above.
-WATCH THIS SPACE.
+I do plan to tweak them for a nut free variety, so watch this space.
+As for peanut butter, see my recipe for vegan snickers cookies.

 Vegan almond butter choc chip cookies

 - 2 tsp vanilla bean paste (see notes above recipe)

 - 30-50g chocolate (keep it vegan if it needs to be)